lmriccardo/libcnet/Note.md

 memcpy(buf, &x, 2); // --> buf = 0x1234
 ```

-In current implementation of the sender-receiver paradigm, once the sender has finished
+> In current implementation of the sender-receiver paradigm, once the sender has finished
-sending the message, we need to wait 1 seconds in order to the receiver being able to
+> sending the message, we need to wait 1 seconds in order to the receiver being able to
-receive the response.
+> receive the response.

+> **PROBLEM 1**: It happens that, when calling `getInterfaceIp` (or in general any other function returning
+> a pointer to a static portion of memory) and `getHostnameIp` in this sequence, the content
+> of value from the first call is overwritten by the second function.
+It is also discussed
+> in the documentation of `gethostbyname`.

 ## Todo